It’s true, ISC now has over 40000 comments!

 Even if you are a member with Premium Membership already right now, you can still add more premium membership during this Black Friday promotion.
 Just login to our website and go to the Manage Subscription page, choose the membership option that you’d like and then enter this coupon code (BLKFRI30P).
 Next click on the Make a Payment button to pay either with your PayPal account or without logging in to PayPal and just paying with your credit card.

 Once you have premium membership access, please take this time to submit some comments on the schools you know about on our website.
 For every 10 comments you submit, your account will automatically be updated with one free month of premium membership.
 There is no limit, too.
 So if you submit 40 comments, then you will get four months of premium membership added to your account for free!

 International School Community’s website launched back in February 2011.
 When our first newsletter came out in May 2011, we only had 49 members!
 On average, we have been getting over 300-400 people signing up to become new members each month.
 We hope this trend continues!
-The more members we have (17500+ at the moment), the more people you have to network with.
+The more members we have, the more people you have to network with.

 We created a website that would highlight the ins and outs of working at international schools (the benefits, the school itself, the city and travel information, etc.).